Basic Books Fall 2021 Preview

 James Madison

+How do you solve a problem like James Madison?
+The fourth president is one of the most confounding figures in early American history; his political trajectory seems almost intentionally inconsistent.
+He was both for and against a strong federal government.
+He wrote about the dangers of political parties in the Federalist Papers and then helped to found the Republican Party just a few years later.
+This so-called Madison problem has occupied scholars for ages.

+As Jay Cost shows in this incisive new biography, the underlying logic of Madison’s seemingly mixed record comes into focus only when we understand him primarily as a working politician.
 Whereas other founders split their time between politics and other vocations, Madison dedicated himself singularly to the work of politics and ultimately developed it into a distinctly American idiom.
+He was, in short, the first American politician.

 The Dying Citizen